Gamestonk2/Gamestonk2/README.md

 - 👋 Hi, I’m @Gamestonk2
 - 👀 I’m interested in Interactive Media Design
-- 🌱 I’m currently learning Unity (C#), HTML/CSS/jQuery & Max
+- 🌱 I’m currently learning Unity (C#), HTML/CSS/jQuery, Max, and Java with OpenGL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...